knowm/XDropWizard/README.md

 ```

 The controller defines a dependency to the `$scope` and the `$http` module.
 An HTTP GET request to the `/service/book/all` endpoint is carried out with the get method.
 It returns a $promise object with a success and an error method.
 Once successful, the JSON data is assigned to $scope.books to make it available in the template in books.html.
 The 'ng-repeat' creates a multi-rowed table to match the data fetched from the backend.

+## Bower

+Bower is used to manage the front end dependencies including JS and CSS libs.
+It's like Maven, but for front end web technology.
+Dependencies are defined in `.../assets/bower.json`

+### Install Bower

+Read all about `bower` in this concise writeup: <http://blog.teamtreehouse.com/getting-started-bower>

+     npm install -g bower

+### Install Front-end Dependencies

+    cd ~/path/to/XDropWizard/src/main/resources/assets
+    bower update

+This will download and put the JS dependencies found in `.../assets/bower.json` into a folder called: `.../assets/bower_components`.
+You can then reference the JS files in your HTML.
+The `bower.json` allows to you set specific versions of the dependencies if you want to.
+Otherwise the `"*"` indicates to bower to download the latest version.
+See `.../assets/books.html` on how to integrate the bower dependencies into an HTML document.

+Note that normally you would add the `src/main/resources/assets/bower_components` to your `.gitignore` file and not check these dependencies into your source repository and you would run `bower update` to get those dependencies.
+For this project I left a lot of the bower-installed files in the repo so this app runs flawlessly out of the box.

 ## Donations